cfengine/documentation/reference/promise-types/files.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: A set of patterns that should be copied and synchronized instead of linked
+**Description**: A set of patterns that should be copied and synchronized instead of linked

 **Example**: